ystia/yorc/rest/http_api.md

 #### Customized deployment ID
 In this case you should use a `PUT` method.
-There is some constraints on submitting a deployment with a given ID:
+There are some constraints on submitting a deployment with a given ID:
   * This ID should respect the following format: `^[-_0-9a-zA-Z]+$` and be less than 36 characters long (otherwise a `400 BadRequest` error is returned)
   * This ID should not already be in used (otherwise a `409 Conflict` error is returned)